neki-dev/eslint-config/README.md

-### Personal ESLint configuration for React and TypeScript stack.
+### Personal ESLint configuration for multi-stack.
 #### Based on Airbnb.
 .
 ```